cakeoomoo/RIPtrace/README.md

 # RIPtrace

-TIPtrace is a very simple RIP(64bit instruction pointer) tracer of CLI tool in less than 0.5-kilo lines of code, And does not depend on other library.
+RIPtrace is a very SIMPLE RIP(Instruction pointer) tracer of CLI tool in less than 0.5-kilo lines of code, And does not depend on other library.

 ## Usage

 ```
 ./RIPtrace --trace [exec-file]
-./RIPtrace --check [log-filename
+./RIPtrace --check [log-filename]
 ```

-##Demo:
+##Demo

 ![](https://github.com/cakeoomoo/RIPtrace/blob/master/demo.gif)